OPPOSITION TO A NEW QUARRY FOR FISH CREEK

 OUR CONCERNS

-Residential Area
+Residential Impact

 In 1995 the surrounding properties were primarily farmland.
 Since then the area has been rezoned by South Gippsland Shire as ‘rural residential’ following application by the current quarry operator.
-Many residents now live in the area surrounding the proposed quarry site – having purchased their land from the current quarry operator, in the knowledge that the existing quarry has a defined boundary.
+Many residents now live in the area surrounding the proposed quarry site – many having purchased their land from the current quarry operator in the knowledge that the existing quarry has a defined boundary.

 This is a view from the Hoddle Range looking toward Wilsons Prom.
 The red marked area is the site for the proposed quarry.